STUDENT SUPPORT SERVICES

 Providing referrals for external assessments as needed

-As students progress through academic year groups, learning becomes more complex and some students may show symptoms of Special Learning Needs.
-These needs can manifest in many ways, there may symptoms of dyslexia, for example or other identifiable learning disorders which cause issues for the student’s learning progress.
+As students progress through academic year groups, learning becomes more complex and some students may show that they need intervention and support for identified Learning Support needs.
+These needs can manifest in many ways, such as dyslexia, for example or other identifiable learning disorders which cause issues for the student’s learning progress.

-The school's SEN teacher provides help to the teachers of the student and to the student, in some cases psycho-social assessments are conducted by outside specialist services who can provide therapy in various areas of special need, such as Speech therapy and Occupational therapy.
-In every case, the outside providers work with the school’s SEN teacher, the Homeroom teacher and the parents in a collaborative way.
+The school's Access and Inclusion teacher provides help to the teachers of the student and to the student, in some cases psycho-social assessments are conducted by outside specialist services who can provide therapy in various areas of special need, such as Speech therapy and Occupational therapy.
+In every case, the outside providers work with the school’s Access and Inclusion teacher, the Homeroom teacher and the parents in a collaborative way.